"

 Figure 16.39.
 V Groove with Backing Bar / Photo Credit: Cameron Kjeldgaard, CC BY 4.0

 Groove welds with root openings often use backing bars.
 Root openings allow for complete penetration of the weld joint, and the backing bar prevents the molten weld metal from falling out of the root side of the joint.
-The backing symbol is a small rectangle and will be placed on the opposite side of the reference line from the groove symbol.
-In some cases the letter “R” can be present within the backing bar symbol, this indicates removal of the backing bar once welding is complete.
+The backing bar symbol is a small rectangle, and it is placed on the opposite side of the reference line from the groove symbol.
+In some cases the letter R may be present within the backing bar symbol, which indicates the backing bar should be removed once welding is complete.

 Plug and Slot Welds